The conjugacy problem in groups of non-orientable 3-manifolds: Proof of Theorem A

+Let's prove that the closed 3-manifold $2\M$ is geometrisable (without reference to Thurston-Perelman).
+Notice first that if $\ol{\M}$ and $\ol{2\M}$ denote respectively the orientation covering space of $\M$ and of $2\M$, then $\ol{2\M}$ is the double space $2\ol{\M}$ of $\ol{\M}$: indeed, the orientation cover $\ol{\M}\lra\M$ naturally extends to a 2-fold cover $2\ol{\M}\lra 2\M$ of their double spaces, therefore since $2\ol{\M}$ is orientable, by unicity of the orientation cover, $2\ol{\M}$ and $\ol{2\M}$ are homeomorphic.
+Since $\M$ is geometrisable so is $\ol{\M}$ (recall our weak version of the definition of being geometrisable for a non-orientable 3-manifold).
+Now Lemma 1.2 of \cite{cp3mg} states that the double space of an orientable geometrisable 3-manifolds is also geometrisable, and hence, with the above $\ol{2\M}$ is geometrisable; therefore the non-orientable 3-manifold ${2\M}$ is geometrisable.

+It proves that the conjugacy problem in groups of geometrisable non-orientable 3-manifolds reduces to that for those which are closed.
+Moreover the reduction process is constructive since from a triangulation of $\M$ one can effectively produce a triangulation of $2\M$ and the monomorphism $i_*: \pi_1(\M)\lra \pi_1(2\M)$.

-We are now concerned with the second step, and suppose $\M$ to be moreover closed.
-A Kneser-Milnor decomposition splits $\M$ in a connected sum of the prime closed geometrizable (perhaps orientable) factors $\M_1, \M_2,\ldots ,\M_i$ and $\pi_1(\M)$ splits as the free product of the groups $\pi_1(\M_1),\pi_1(\M_2),\ldots,\pi_1(\M_n)$.
-Basic result upon conjugacy in free products (cf. theorem 4.2, \S 4.1, \cite{mks}) shows that the conjugacy problem in $\pi_1(\M)$ reduces to conjugacy problems in each of the $\pi_1(\M_i)$.
-Now either $\M_i$ is an $\SS^2$-bundle over $\SS^1$, and in that case $\pi_1(\M_i)\simeq\Z$, or $\M_i$ is irreducible.
-Hence conjugacy problem in $\pi_1(\M)$ reduces to conjugacy problem in groups of closed irreducible geometrizable 3-manifolds.
-If $\M$ is given by a triangulation an algorithm given in \cite{jt} for a Kneser-Milnor decomposition allows to process the reduction in a constructive way. $\square$
+We now turn to the second step; so suppose furthermore that $\M$ is closed.
+A Kneser-Milnor decomposition splits $\M$ into a connected sum of the prime closed geometrisable (possibly orientable) factors $\M_1, \M_2,\ldots ,\M_n$, inducing a split of $\pi_1(\M)$ into the free product of $\pi_1(\M_1)$, $\pi_1(\M_2),\ldots,\pi_1(\M_n)$.
+A basic fact on conjugacy in free products (cf. \cite[Theorem 4.2, \S 4.1]{mks}) shows that the conjugacy problem in $\pi_1(\M)$ reduces to those in the $\pi_1(\M_i)$'s.
+Now either $\M_i$ is an $\SS^2$-bundle over $\SS^1$ and $\pi_1(\M_i)\simeq\Z$, or $\M_i$ is irreducible.
+Hence the conjugacy problem in $\pi_1(\M)$ reduces to that in groups of closed irreducible geometrisable 3-manifolds.
+When $\M$ is given by a triangulation, an algorithm appearing in \cite{jt} for the Kneser-Milnor decomposition allows to perform the reduction constructively. $\square$

-According to lemma \ref{reduction}, in order to achieve proof of Theorem A we are left with the case of groups of closed irreducible geometrizable non-orientable 3-manifolds. \\
+In the achievement of the proof, the Lemma \ref{reduction} leads us to the case of groups of closed irreducible geometrisable non-orientable 3-manifolds.

 { \sl$\bullet$\ }